BBC Sports Personality of the Year Lifetime Achievement Award: History

 The inaugural recipient of the award was Frank Bruno in 1996, who won it after his retirement from boxing that year.
 Bruno was the favourite to win the main award in 1995, but lost to Damon Hill, causing many to criticise his Lifetime Achievement Award as being a consolation award.
 Spanish golfer Seve Ballesteros won the award the following year, but after that the award was not presented for three years.
 The award has been presented annually since Ferguson ended the hiatus in 2001.
 Five of the eleven recipients have been associated with football; tennis and golf are the only other sports to have been represented more than once.
 Tennis player Martina Navratilova was the first woman to have won the award.
 The only recipient of the award on multiple occasions is Ballesteros who won in 1997 and again in 2009, for his contribution to golf winning "the Open three times, the Masters twice as well as playing an inspirational role in the Ryder Cup".
-The most recent winner, in 2024, was cyclist Mark Cavendish.
+The most recent winner, in 2025, was footballer Thierry Henry.